Introduction

 Postflop Strategy Charts

-Postflop strategy charts categorize starting hands into different groups based on their strength and offer guidance on whether to bet, raise, call, or fold in different situations.
-It helps players choose wise moves by providing a structured approach to postflop play.
+Postflop strategy charts categorize starting hands into groups based on their strength and offer guidance on whether to bet, raise, call, or fold in different situations.
+They help players make wise moves by providing a structured approach to post-flop play.

 Factors to Consider Postflop